I fear monsoon season is upon us, MBMoms. Who needs some rainy day activities for their kiddos?

 Besides the humidity & heat, unexpected seasonal downpours are the norm in Florida.
 I know I’m not alone in needing some fresh, new ideas and activities I can do with my children at home that will not only grab their attention, but also teach them something.

-Here are some fun, rainy day activities with an educational twist courtesy of Ms. Darden and our friends at Grandview Prep!
+To the rescue?
+Here are some fun, rainy day activities with an educational twist courtesy of our friends a at Grandview Preparatory School.

 Find them all on Modern FL Mom’s Pinterest here:

 What can a parent do to educate and prepare their family for strong storms, like hurricanes?

 Parents and kids can set up their own weather station at home and follow the path of any tropical storms or hurricanes during the season.
 They can also make their own weather vane out of materials you have at home.
 Click HERE to see directions on how to make one!

 You can also add a writing component to this activity by having your child record the weather each day.
 If your child is older or able to write more fluently, you can encourage him/her to write a full weather forecast.
 Don’t forget to have your video camera handy to record your adorable weather forecaster!
 You’ll cover all areas of STEAM in this home school lesson and keep your child engaged in learning.

 Rainy Day Activities: Cook Up Some Art

 Did you know you can bring the ocean home on a cloudy and wet day by making an edible ocean treat?
 This is a simple cooking activity for you and your child to do.
 You will need:

 - Swedish fish candy

 First, follow the directions for making the jello.
 Place a few Swedish fish candy in the clear cups and pour the liquid jello on top.
 Then, put them in the refrigerator for about 2 hours.